Skip to main content

 • “The core mechanic of sacrificing your own health to generate ammunition is a brilliant touch that adds constant tension to every encounter, and the clever puzzles kept me engaged throughout the whole journey.”

-• “Gameplay is half-baked and feels unfinished; the main gimmick of the game is that health has to be sacrificed to create ammo which sounds cool on paper but in execution is incredibly underwhelming and feels like wasted potential.”
+• “Gameplay is half-baked and feels unfinished.
+The main gimmick of sacrificing health to create ammo sounds cool on paper but is underwhelming in execution and feels like wasted potential.”

 • story